kris701/BugDefenders/README.md

 # TDGame

 ## TODO List
+- [ ] Black list turret ids in GameStyles
+    - Could be useful if you where to make a "bullets only" GameStyle or something like that
+- [ ] Enemy modules like the turret system
+    - Could be interesting to make boss enemies handled separately with unique modules
+- [ ] User system (to save scores and permanent upgrades)
 - [ ] Score board
 - [ ] Carry over system
     - Something like, each game if you kill `n` amount of enemies you can permanently do 1% more damage across all following games (or something like it)